Are Subways Free In Chicago?

 The Chicago’s Subway System

-With it, you could travel to and from work or the Cubs, or try the famous deep-dish pizza at one of several locations.
-Learning how fares operate and planning beforehand will help keep you from running up a costly tab on the L.
+With it, you can go back and forth from work or out to the Cubs, or try the fabled deep-dish pizza from among a variety of places.
+Understanding how fares work and planning ahead will keep you from racking up a costly bill on the L.

 All About Chicago in One Place